FullByte/FullByte.github.io/docs/about/life/health.md

 - Pay attention to the physical sensations associated with breathing.
 Notice how the air feels as it enters and exits your body, the temperature of the breath, and any other sensations that arise.

 Consistency is key to developing mindfulness.
 Try to incorporate mindfulness into your daily routine, even if it's just for a few minutes each day.

+## Habits

+On average it takes around 66 days for a behavior to become automatic.
+Consistency and persistence are key factors in successfully establishing a new habit.

+### Forming a New Good Habit

+Be patient and consistent when forming a new habit: start small, track your progress, and reward yourself.

+- **Start Small**: Begin with a simple, achievable goal.
+For example, if you want to start exercising, commit to just 10 minutes a day.
+- **Be Consistent**: Perform the new habit at the same time each day to establish a routine.
+Consistency helps to ingrain the habit.
+- **Use Triggers**: Pair the new habit with an existing routine or cue, such as doing it right after brushing your teeth.
+- **Track Your Progress**: Use a journal, app, to-do list, or calendar—whatever works best for you.
+Visualizing your consistency and progress is both rewarding and motivating.
+- **Reward Yourself**: Allow yourself a small reward after completing the habit to reinforce the positive behavior.
+- **Stay Patient**: Understand that forming a new habit takes time.
+Be patient and persistent.

+### Getting Rid of Bad Habits

+To effectively break bad habits identify triggers and replace them with positive behaviors and reward yourself.

+- **Identify Triggers**: Recognize what triggers your bad habit.
+It could be stress, boredom, or specific situations.
+- **Replace with Positive Behavior**: Substitute the bad habit with a positive one.
+For example, if you bite your nails when stressed, try squeezing a stress ball instead.
+- **Change Your Environment**: Modify your surroundings to avoid triggers.
+If junk food is your weakness, keep healthier snacks at hand.
+- **Use Reminders**: Place visual or auditory reminders to avoid the bad habit.
+Sticky notes or alarms can be effective.
+- **Find Support**: Share your goal with a friend or join a support group.
+Accountability can help you stay on track.
+- **Practice Self-Compassion**: Don’t be too hard on yourself if you slip up.
+Recognize it as a learning opportunity and get back on track.